Maria Semyonova: Biography

 Semyonova graduated from Leningrad State University of Aerospace Instrument Making and worked as a computer specialist in the 1980s in a research institute.

 From her childhood, Maria was interested in Medieval Rus, its traditions and mythology, as well as Viking Age.
 Her early books, written in Soviet era, were historical fiction about Vikings, medieval Russians and Finns, usually set in Scandinavia or Novgorod.
 She wrote about such historical persons as Ragnar Lodbrok, Aella of Northumbria, Rurik, Oleg and Vadim, among others.
 However, most of these books were not published until 1996, as Perestroika-era publishers were not interested in historical fiction.

 After the fall of Soviet Union, Semyonova abandoned her computer work and became literary translator from English, working for Severo-Zapad.
 She translated several books by Robert E. Howard, Robin Hobb, L. Sprague de Camp, Margaret Weis and Tracy Hickman, among others.
 This is where she discovered Western fantasy and became fond of it.
-However, she was disappointed with a wave of Russian fantasy writers becoming copycats of their western colleagues.
+However, she was disappointed with a wave of Russian fantasy writers becoming copy-cats of their Western colleagues.
 Semenova decided to write a fantasy novel based exclusively on Russian tradition and mythology.
 "If you wanted fantasy, you get it.
 But why do you prefer the chewed-out Tolkien-esque sandwich, while our richest native tradition stays forgotten?" - she would recall.

 In 1995, Wolfhound was released.
 The book, published by Severo-Zapad, was an immediate success, it spanned a series of sequels, a multi-author project, a film and a TV series.
 Often compared to Robert E. Howard Conan series, Wolfhound was intended as Conan's counterpart: a protector of the weak rather than adventurer.
 The books also included a large amount of poetry by Semenova, each chapter was accompanied by a verse.
 Several other Semenova books, including Dark Grey Wolf series, are set in the same universe with Wolfhound.
 Success of her fantasy novels allowed Semenova to publish her earlier historical books as well.

 Maria Semyonova also wrote several lesser-known political detective books, together with Felix Razumovsky and various other co-authors.
 She also wrote a popular history encyclopedia "We, Slavs!" about the culture and traditions of Russian paganism.

 Semyonova is an amateur aikido fighter.